 ED 359 CURRICULUM AND TECHNIQUES IN EARLY CHILDHOOD I is a study of developmentally appropriate practices, with emphasis on the nature and functions of play.
-Curriculum design, goal development, and program planning will be examined.
+Students develop an understanding of constructivist theory and utilize strategies of curriculum design that are emergent, integrated, aligned with early learning standards, and meet the needs of diverse learners.
 To be taken prior to student teaching.
 Prerequisite: Upper Division Status.
 3 credits.

 ED 362 FAITH DEVELOPMENT OF YOUNG CHILD is a study of how faith develops in the young child.
 Students create workshops, lessons, and activities to support the development of faith in children birth to age 8.
 Team ministry and modeling the Christian lifestyle are areas of focus.
-Prerequisites: Upper Division Status, ED 358, ED 359.
+Prerequisites: Upper Division Status, REL 201, REL 203, and REL 204.
 3 credits.